 - Roy, you’re getting a voltage feed-back due to one line that has been lost.

 - Also – keep in mind that in Mobile Home Parks they have a 4-wire system, where the ground and the neutral are Isolated and this will explain why the high reading on the neutral to the ground, which is again due to the loss of one of the incoming main lines.

-- Thoroughly inspect the main panel, especially the incoming service wires.
+- Inspect the main panel, especially the incoming service wires.

 - Check the cables at the main lugs and at any main breakers.